jasper22/Q-Nomy/kuberenetes-minikube.md

     sudo systemctl status docker.service
     ```

-    you should get an image similar to this:
+    you should get an output similar to this:

     ![docker-sysctl](assets/docker-sysctl.png)